-Table 7: Comparison of Loader with Servant Activator Class (Sheet 1 of 2)
+Table 7: Comparison of Loader with Servant Activator Class

 CORBA::LoaderClass Member Function ServantActivator Member Function save() etherealize() load() incarnate() record() No equivalent function.
 An Orbix 6.3 object ID (equivalent to an Orbix 3 marker) can be specified at the time a CORBA object is created.
-This gives sufficient control over object IDs.
+This gives sufficient control over object IDs. rename() No equivalent function.
+An Orbix 6.3 object ID (equivalent to an Orbix 3 marker) cannot be changed after a CORBA object has been created.